lawsonlewis1/txt-adventure/README.md

 # txt-adventure-shell
 Version: 1.00

-A shell for text adventure games that is designed to be simple, flexible, and allow for some advanced functionality.
+A shell for text adventure games that is designed to be simple and flexible
+but allow for some advanced functionality.

 ## Status
 Stable.